 With a new expansion coming to SWTOR comes yet another revision to gearing our characters.
 Gearing in Legacy of the Sith is going to be more linear than previous expansions but a little slower than 6.0.
 There will still be some RNG to deal with, but there are various gearing paths to suit all playstyles.

-Here is my preliminary overview of how gearing will work in SWTOR’s Legacy of the Sith Expansion.
+Here is my in-depth guide to how gearing works in SWTOR’s Legacy of the Sith Expansion.

 6.0 vs. 7.0